asos-simonjobling/asos-simonjobling/eoy.md

 ### Individual development
 _Earlier in the year we also asked you to think about your individual development.
 Describe what you have done to work towards or achieve your individual development goal(s):_

+This is what I've neglected and should possibly look for extra capacity in the next mid-year.
+Coaching has been a slow/non-starter but I need to build on confidence to push back, say no/not yet more and challenge status quo in larger remits (e.g. PX/Tech processes)